coresolutionsltd/coresolutions.ltd/src/content/blog/run-jenkins-in-docker-with-persistent-data.md

 USER jenkins
 ```

-This Dockerfile starts from `jenkinsci/blueocean` and adds the AWS CLI and Terraform 0.12.26.
+This Dockerfile starts from `jenkinsci/blueocean` and adds the AWS CLI and OpenTofu/Terraform 0.12.26.
 After building this image locally:

 ```
 docker build -t jenkins .